enofex/taikai/docs/USERGUIDE.md

 ### Custom Configuration for Import Rules

 For every rule, you have the flexibility to add a custom configuration.
-This allows you to specify the namespace and import options tailored to your needs.
+This allows you to specify the namespace, import options, and exclude specific classes from the checks.

 The `Configuration` class offers various static methods to create custom configurations:
 - `Configuration.of(String namespace)` to set a custom namespace.
 - `Configuration.of(Namespace.IMPORT namespaceImport)` to specify import options such as `WITHOUT_TESTS`, `WITH_TESTS`, or `ONLY_TESTS`.
 - `Configuration.of(String namespace, Namespace.IMPORT namespaceImport)` to set both namespace and import options.
 - `Configuration.of(JavaClasses javaClasses)` to directly provide a set of Java classes.
+- `Configuration.of(Set<String> excludedClasses)` to exclude specific classes from the checks.
+- Additional overloaded methods to combine these options in various ways.

 If a `namespaceImport` is not explicitly provided, it defaults to `Namespace.IMPORT.WITHOUT_TESTS`.